99bjacko/milestone-project-1/README.md

   - The design of the footer is kept consistent across all pages of the website, following convention by having logo links to social media platforms.
   - The logo links provide an easy way of learning more information about Muse, allowing users to easily see what Muse have been posting.
+  - The footer satisfies the third user story as it allows users to easily find more information about the band.
+  - The footer satisfies the sixth user story as it features links to the band's social media pages.

 ![Footer Image](./docs/readme/footer.png)